msqr1/Vosklet/README.md

     __genericObj__.objects.forEach(obj => obj.delete())
     ```
     at the end of your program to automatically do that.
 We have to do this because Emscripten doesn't call destructors.
 See [here](https://emscripten.org/docs/getting_started/FAQ.html#what-does-exiting-the-runtime-mean-why-don-t-atexit-s-run).
+- After calling the constructor, event listener s can be added right away while things are still loading.
+Calling an interface function at this time though, will block until loading is finished.
-- If you choose to use this on the main thread, always handle the API through events
+- To be safe, always handle the API through  emitted events.
 ### Guarantees
 - If an error occurs (error event is fired), no changes was made, and no other dependent events will fire.
 For example, if an error occur while loading the model, the "ready" event won't fire in order to prevent executing code on a nonexistent model.
 ### Limitations compared to vosk-browser: